Cacti/documentation/How-To-Data-Queries.md

 </interface>
 ```

-After creating the Data Query, Data & Graph templates in Cacti, a verbose query
+After creating the Data Query Data & Graph templates in Cacti a verbose query
 will spit out the following:

 ```shell